 Cats love to be in high places.
 If you live in an apartment, especially one with few windows or natural lighting, perches and cat towers are your best friend!
-Because your place lacks windows, your cat is going to become bored very quickly when they can’t see the world outside.
+Because your place lacks windows, your cat is going to become bored very quickly not being able to see the world outside.
 However, you can vary how they see the apartment they live in by providing perches around your place that vary in height.
-Your cat will enjoy each new perspective, plus it helps to keep them off your coffee table, tv stand, or countertops!
+Your cat will enjoy each new perspective, plus it helps to keep them off your coffee table, TV stand, and countertops!

 Do you have a story you want to share about living in an apartment with a cat?
 Leave a comment below and tell us all about it!
 If you found the content helpful, then feel free to subscribe to our newsletter to get new product and article updates.
 Looking for more helpful or entertaining content related to cats?
 Browse more articles in the About Cats section.